otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 ### Objects

 An **object** is a data structure that stores a collection of key-value pairs.
-It is like a box that can hold multiple key-value pairs, and each key is assigned a value.
-You can use the key of a key-value pair to access the value it contains.
+It is like a box that can hold multiple key-value pairs, assigning each key a value.
+You can use the key of a key-value pair to access its value.

 ```javascript
 // An object with key-value pairs